oneapi-src/oneDNN/doc/programming_model/attributes_post_ops.md

 @warning
     Different primitives may have different post-ops support.
 Moreover, the support might also depend on the actual implementation of a primitive.
-For instance, the library generally doesn't support post-ops for reference primitives (which are typically very slow, so there is no point in doing the actual fusion).
+For instance, the library generally does not support post-ops for reference primitives (which are typically very slow, so there is no point in doing the actual fusion).
 Robust code should handle errors accordingly.
 See the [section on attributes error handling](@ref dev_guide_attributes_error_handling).